 For instance, does your area occasionally see temperatures around 20°F in the winter, but rarely colder than that?
 You may be able to grow avocados if you are dedicated, and smart about selecting the right variety and planting location.
 As previously mentioned, supply an extra-deep layer of mulch and be prepared to cover young trees with frost blankets as needed.

-Another possibility is to grow an avocado tree in a large mobile container, and bring it indoors in the winter – discussed more below.
+Another possibility is to plant an avocado tree in a large mobile container, and bring it indoors in the winter – discussed more below.

 Avocado Tree Soil